cyberdefendersprogram/shenzi-banzai/README.md

-# BlockchainSecurity
+# Blockchain Security Toolset

-## otx_tool.py
-A tool that pulls relevant blockchain information from the OpenThreatExchange API.
-Built upon the Open Threat Exchange Python SDK at https://github.com/AlienVault-OTX/OTX-Python-SDK
+A tool that pulls relevant blockchain information from IBM's X-Force Threat Intelligence & AlienVault's OpenThreatExchange API.
+Built upon the Open Threat Exchange Python SDK at https://github.com/AlienVault-OTX/OTX-Python-SDK.

   - Main script is 'otx_tool.py'
-  - 'pandas' is a required dependency
+  - Required dependencies (install using pip3):
+      - pandas
+      - gspread
+      - oauth2client

 ### Notes on the Open Threat Exchange API

 - OTX reports on and receives threat data in the form of _pulses_.